kromkowski/PromoCodes/README.md

 ```
 localhost:8080/api/purchases?productID={productID}&code={code}
 ```
-* the code is optional and can be ignored
+* the code parameter is optional and can be ignored

 9. [Optional] A sales report: number of purchases and total value by currency (see below)